A+ A A-

 • in challenging and supporting all students

-• quality instruction is critical to student success
+• that quality instruction is critical to student success

 • in investing in staff to ensure excellence